dunedinpark/tauiwi-solutions/content/page/beams-specks-workshops.md

 ## Comments from past workshop participants:

 > "I was able at last to, understand the Treaty of Waitangi.
 It was a different type of workshop than I expected.
 It gave me lots of food for thought."
+>
+> "﻿I have been to many workshops on Te Tiriti as they have evolved, but this was the one from which I learned the most; or was able to receive the most.
+I particularly appreciated the way you did not require a response, nor have us act out anything for which we were not ready.
+Instead, the approach was generous, quiet and receptive throughout.
+What a privilege."
+>
 > "A very interesting and informative day with two interesting presenters.
 Friendly and relaxing."
+>
 > "What good presenters!
 Everything was so much easier to understand.
 I enjoyed the general discussion, the video, the whole day really."

 ## Workshop fees: